edsu/inkdroid.org/_posts/2020-09-03-bibdesk-and-zotero.md

 - metadata
 ---

-I've recently moved off of OS X after 10 years of use.
-Partly it was just time for a change, but partly Apple is [just] [gross] and I needed to press eject.
+I've recently moved off of OS X and on to Ubuntu.
+My decision was partly motivated by recent hardware failure,  partly it was just time for a change, but you know honestly Apple is [just] kinda [gross] and I needed to press eject.
 Before I switched to Apple ~10 years ago I had been using various Linux based systems pretty happily.
 Honestly, I don't even remember why I switched back then.
 It was probably some mixture of being able to get a work laptop for free and peer pressure.